 IIdili # OI BICYCIE SPOIS neservation nequired Checkeu bicycles c on the Baggage Car.
-A claim check n Yes ative near baggage car by customer.
-Custor nust be presented to receive bicycle at destir Yes changing luggage shelves over to bicycle r vestibule.
-Train crew will hold the bicycle in adjacent open vestibule.
+A claim check m Yes utive near baggage car by customer.
+Custor nust be presented to receive bicycle at destir Vermonter 54,55,56,57 3 per train Yes No Storage On Board - Based on the train manifest; crews will be responsible for changing luggage shelves over to bicycle racks.
+At stations with low level platforms, customers must be able to lift bike up to train crew standing in the vestibule.
+Train crew will hold the bicycle in vestibule while customer walks up adjacent open vestibule.
 Customer must load bicycle in the designated coach storage area.
 If cars with bicycle racks are not in the consist contact CNOC to remove bicycle space if it is not already booked.
 Customers already with reservations will stow their bicycles in open spaces at the end of the coach car.